MCMC Should Mix: Learning Energy-Based Model with Neural Transport Latent Space MCMC: Experiments

 \subsection{Ablation}

 We investigate the influence of the number of parameters $\alpha$ of flow-based $q_\alpha$ on the quality of synthesis.
-Specifically, we show (1) the threshold of a ``large'' $q_\alpha$ learned by MLE outperforming NT with a ``small'' tilted $q_\alpha$, and, (2) the minimal size of $q_\alpha$ which allows for the learning by our method.
-Our method with a ``medium'' sized backbone significantly outperforms the ``largest'' Glow baseline.
+In Table~\ref{tab:ablation}, we show at what number of parameters a small flow-based model with a small EBM correction outperforms a large flow-based model.
+Our method with a ``medium'' sized backbone significantly outperforms the ``largest'' Glow.